-When you create a logical volume, you can specify a stripe size using the stripe_unit argument of xlv_make (see the xlv_make(1M) reference page).
+When you create a logical volume, you can specify a stripe size using the stripe\unit argument of xlv\make (see the xlv\make(1M) reference page).
 Specifying the proper size of the stripe unit is the key to optimizing I/O performance.
 In most cases, the objective in setting the stripe size is to achieve a particular bandwidth; but you might also need to adjust the stripe size to accommodate an application that uses a fixed transfer size.

-The transfer size should be a multiple of both the system's page size and the stripe width (800 KB in Figure 2-1).
+The transfer size should be a multiple of the system's page size.
+The transfer size should also be a multiple of the stripe width (800 KB in Figure 2-1).
 For example, if an application needs the bandwidth of all four disks but is reading with a transfer size of 400 KB, you could set the stripe unit to one track instead of two to achieve the required bandwidth with half the transfer size.